JacquelynGarcia/RecipeAnalysis/README.md

 - Test Statistic: The absolute difference in mean `calories` between recipes with missing and non-missing `average_rating`.
 - Significance Level: 0.05.

-After conducting a permutation test with 1,000 permutations, we found an observed test statistic of **102.61**, with a **p-value of 0.0**.
+After comleting a permutation test with 1,000 permutations, we observed a test statistic of **102.61**, with a **p-value of 0.0**.
 The histogram of the permutation test statistics is shown below, with the observed statistic marked by a red dashed line.

 ![Permutation Test: Calories vs. Missingness in Average Rating](images/nmar.png)